 The Killing creator Veena Sud, who is creating a thriller called The Stranger for Quibi, summed up the app's motto in an interview with LA Times.
 She explained Quibi will allow creators to "break every single wall between you and the audience and to draw your viewer out of passivity into actually being part of the story."

 When Will Quibi Be Available?

-Quibi is set to launch in April 2020, so prepare for a whole lot of bite-size content to come your way soon.
+Quibi is set to launch April 6, so prepare for a whole lot of bite-size content to come your way soon.